Assortments

 If you create a particular assortment targeted at anonymous users, remember to check the Anonymous users checkbox.

-An assortment is meant to contain a particular subset of the product portfolio on a solution.
+An assortment is meant to contain a particular subset of products, namely the products which should be available for a specific subset of your user base.

 To add content to an assortment: